 November 26, 2014 – The prestigious Words & Deeds Leadership Award will be presented to the Asper Family and The Asper Foundation at a Gala Dinner on September 9th, 2015 at the Winnipeg Convention Centre, in honour of their contributions to community and country.
 See here for more information.

 St. John’s-Ravenscourt School Donation

-October 15, 2014 – David, Ruth, Daniel, Rebecca and Max Asper’s Sensible Shoes Foundation dedicated the third floor Asper Hall in St. John’s-Ravenscourt School’s new senior school.
+October 15, 2014 – David, Ruth, Daniel, Rebecca and Max Asper’s Sensible Foundation dedicated the third floor Asper Hall in St. John’s-Ravenscourt School’s new senior school.
 This was made possible through a generous donation of $500,000.
 The cutting-edge technology of Asper Hall will ensure the school’s continued teaching excellence.

 The Asper Foundation – CMHR News Release

 October 7, 2014 – The Asper Foundation and the Canadian Museum for Human Rights signed a memorandum of understanding today that will see Canadian students travel to Winnipeg including a visit to the the Museum as part of the Foundation’s Human Rights and Holocaust Studies Program.
 See here for the news release, and coverage at ChrisD.ca, Yahoo News, CBC, and ICI Radio Canada (en français).

 September 20, 2014 – On September 20th, 2014, Israel Asper’s dream was realized as The Canadian Museum for Human Rights opened its doors to the world, thanks to the tremendous support of donors and partners from across Canada and beyond.
 Read coverage of the event at Winnipeg Free Press, CTV, ChrisD.ca, The Jewish Post, and Global.